We're offering a suite of tools to help you understand and predict how your spending will evolve over time. At a high-level, we help you to:

 Budgets are scoped at the View level, making it simple to tracking Business Units independently.
 Many customers set up multiple sets of views, for example tracking Environment with one set of views (e.g., Development, Staging and Production) and feature-level divisions with another set of views (RI planner, Rightsizing, Workload Placement, Automation).
 You can create multiple budgets for a given view, for example showing "Annual Budget" as well as "Quarterly Stretch Goal" for the spending covered under the Engineering view.

 Budgets are also tied to a particular cost basis.
-Most customers will start with Cash, but if you have Custom Pricing calibrated in Cloudability, you might prefer Adjusted.
+Most customers will start with Cash.
 If your organization buys a lot of partial or all-upfront RIs, using Amortized will give you a better indication if your spending is trending differently.
+If you have Custom Pricing calibrated in Cloudability, you might prefer Adjusted or Adjusted Amortized.

 Using the subscribe feature, you'll be able to setup notifications if you are (1) on track to exceed your budget in the current month and (2) if you have exceeded your budget in the current month.